Chetan3200/LLM-optimization-using-bnb/README.md

 - The script is optimized for the specified GPU (NVIDIA Tesla T4), but may work on other CUDA-capable GPUs with sufficient memory.
 - Performance may vary based on the specific model used and the complexity of the input prompts.

-## Troubleshooting

-If you encounter any issues:

-1. Ensure all dependencies are correctly installed.
-2. Verify that your CUDA installation is correct and compatible with the installed PyTorch version.
-3. Check that your GPU has sufficient available memory.

-For further assistance, please open an issue in the project repository.